ahgroup/DSAIDE/auxiliary/to-do.md

 * Implement further apps, see below
 * Clean up and make all model diagrams as nice as possible

 ## Apps to be implemented
-* U/S, fitting apps from DSAIRM
+* Fitting apps from DSAIRM
-* Implement new apps from 8515 students:
+* Apps from 8515 students: ??

 ## General thoughts and comments